benmmari/simpliwater-clients/README.md

-# SimpliWater Simpliwater front end clients
+# Simpliwater front end clients

 Unlock The Block Hackathon 2018: Tokenized Water: Solving the Water Crisis This project contains the logic for the clients of the SimpliWaterToken Contract